-- 1. Each team's customized WAM-V will be generated. - 2.
-A Docker container running the VRX simulation image will be executed.
-This container will execute Gazebo with the VRX environment configured to run a particular task.
-Additionally, Gazebo will be configured to record a log of the execution. - 3.
-A ROS bag (log file) will capture all task messages containing the score. - 4.
-A team's Docker container (running the team's image) will be executed.
+- 4. A team's Docker container (running the team's image) will be executed.
 It's expected that the entry point of this Docker instance spawns all the necessary elements of the team's code. - 5.
 The competitor's code should interact with the simulation via the VRX API, determine the current task via the VRX API, and try to solve it. - 6.
 When the task has been completed or has timed out, the Gazebo log file and the ROS bag will be saved and tagged appropriately.

 This process will be repeated for each run of each task and for all the teams participating in the event.
 This architecture allows the execution of the entire competition in batch mode.
-Teams will be able to run a competition locally using the same set of tools that the organization will use during the official events.
-The automatic evaluation tool is available in the <a href="https://www.wr.edo.com/wr.e
+Teams may run a competition themselves locally using the same set of tools that the organization will use during the official events.
+These automatic evaluation tools are available in the vrx-docker repository.
+We encourage all teams to use it for testing their solutions.